You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 (2) Joint Ventures

-If you plan to, say build an office tower or make a movie, you might consider forming a joint venture with another business or group of businesses.
+If you plan to, say build an office tower or making a movie, you might consider forming a joint venture with another business or group businesses.

 Let’s say you have all the equipment and staff to film the story, but want to add computer graphics in afterward.
 That’s where a partnership with another production business with that staff and those capabilities makes sense.

 If two businesses have similar target customers, it often makes sense to partner on a cross-promotion.